jsl5710/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Natural Language Processing
-  - Machine Learning
+  - Adversarial Machine Learning
-  - Model Adaptation and Alignment
+  - Adaptation and Alignment Tuning
   - Low-Resource Multilingual and NLP
   - Fake News Generation and Detection